 Crosslake’s Toronto to Buffalo network will have a high fiber count cable and be physically diverse from other routes between Toronto and Buffalo while being shorter in length.
 The targeted ready-for-service date for the fiber cable system is September 2018.

 In addition, Crosslake Fibre recently announced plans for a submarine cable system connecting cable landing stations in Wall, New Jersey to Long Island, New York.
-This physically diverse cable system addresses growing demand for reliable network connectivity and high capacity bandwidth options.
+This physically diverse cable system addresses the growing demand for reliable network connectivity and high capacity bandwidth options.

 Crosslake Fibre was established to develop fiber optic projects throughout North America.
 Crosslake’s innovative approach to developing next-generation networks will bring new backbone routes to telecommunications carriers and web-centric customers, and last mile broadband to consumers.
 Crosslake Fibre’s leading project is its Lake Ontario project to construct a new subsea cable from Toronto, Canada to Buffalo, New York.